 The warranty period begins on the date the equipment is delivered to an ultimate purchaser.
-John Deere warrants to the ultimate purchaser and each subsequent purchaser that the small off-road engine equipment is:
+John Deere warrants to the ultimate purchaser and each subsequent purchaser that the spark ignited off-road engine equipment is:

-• Designed, built and equipped so as to conform to all applicable regulations adopted by the Air Resources Board;

-•Designed, built and equipped so as to conform at the time of sale with applicable U.S. Environmental Protection Agency regulations under 40 CFR Part 90: and,
+- Designed, built and equipped so as to conform to all applicable regulations adopted by the California Air Resources Board; - •Designed, built and equipped so as to conform at the time of sale with applicable U.S. Environmental Protection Agency regulations under 40 CFR Parts 1054 and 1060: and,